 Put in the Time

 Just like interpersonal relationships, brand relationships need time and effort to grow.
 That means taking the time to reach out to customers after a purchase.
-One of the reasons the flywheel model is preferred is because it captures this post-sale care cycle much better than the traditional funnel.
+One of the reasons the flywheel model is preferred is because it captures this post-sale care cycle much better than the traditional funnel in full funnel marketing.

 More importantly, remember that following up and building a relationship doesn’t begin and end with sending the occasional newsletter or sale flyer.
 Truly fantastic brand experiences happen when the brand provides value even when that customer isn’t looking to make a purchase.
 Getting customers invested in your brand means providing useful content across a multitude of channels, soliciting and fairly responding to honest feedback, and holding open dialogues that elevate your customers’ voices over your own.